+Much of our uncooked kitchen waste and garden rubbish can easily be home composted.
 Composting turns your kitchen and garden waste into a free nutrient rich food for your garden and can be used on the vegetable garden, flower beds or placed around trees to improve soil structure and nutrient content.

-You can order online or call 0844 571 4444 and quote reference SWP13L (charges made at the standard cost from a BT landline of 5p per minute, plus setup charge.
-Other providers may charge more).
+You can order online or call 0844 571 4444 and quote reference SWP13L.
+Charges are made at the standard cost from a BT landline of 5p per minute, plus setup charge.
+Other providers may charge more.

 What can I compost?